uri-raviv-lab/dplus-dev/Documentation/Development/Setup Development Environment.md

 # Setting up a D+ Development Environment on Windows
-(updated December 2nd 2021)
+(updated December 6th 2021)

 ## Prequisites
 You need to install the following on your computer, in order to compile and debug D+:

-### 1. Visual Studio 2017
+### 1. Visual Studio 2019
 Download and install it.
 You need to include:

-* Desktop development with C++ - make sure VC++ v141 and C++/CLI support, MFC and Windows SDK 10.0.17763.0.
+* Desktop development with C++ - make sure VC++ v142 and C++/CLI support, MFC and Windows SDK 10.0.18362.0.
-* Desktop .NET Development - make sure to include .NET Framework 4.7.2 Development Tools
+* Desktop .NET Development - make sure to include .NET Framework 4.8 Development Tools
+* From Individual Modules, choose C++ 2019 Redistributables MSMs

 ### 2. CUDA 11.5
 Install it, along with the Visual Studio Integration.